Can You Become a Dental Assistant Without Going to School?

 Why?
 A few reasons:

 Less training time.
 A certified DA can contribute from day one.
-An uncertified hire needs weeks of on-the-job coaching before they're fully productive.
+An uncertified hire needs weeks of coaching before they're fully productive.

 Less liability.
 Dentists are responsible for what happens in their practice.
 A certified assistant gives them documentation that the person was properly trained.